 “Wait, what?”
 Sidney’s mind was flooded.
 Seagull, dead drop, Red Rose.

 “You must be joking.”
-Sidney blurted out, no longer caring how she presented herself.
+Sidney no longer cared how she presented herself.
 “What about the visa entry, filing for an apartment?
 The Confederacy is a military state.
 You don’t just waltz in there.
 Someone’s gonna ask for papers.
 Someone’s gonna know.”

 “This is not your first Rodeo.”

 “That’s not even my name.”
 Sidney was at her rope’s end.
-Phobos had been a difficult task as is, now they were sending her into the mouth of the beast to get her head chopped off, all just to appease some suits and uniforms at the top.
+Phobos had been a difficult task as is.
+Now they were sending her into the mouth of the beast to get her head chewed off.
+Just to appease some suits and uniforms at the top.

-"I'm so screwed.."
-Sidney mourned as she crumpled a piece of the paper, stuffed it in her mouth and washed it down with a gulp of Kemper beer, knowing that she was sullying the comforting memory of watching Sol dip into the magnificent Atlantic ocean, standing on the piers of St. Augustine, together with her friends.
-Instead it would forever remind her of the year in this gasoline smelling dump, and the plane crash that turned out to be her career.
+Sidney ripped off a piece of the paper, stuffed it in her mouth and washed it down with Kemper beer.
+She knew she was sullying the memory of watching Sol dip into the magnificent Atlantic ocean, standing on the piers of St. Augustine, together with her friends.
+Instead it would forever remind her of the year in this gasoline smelling dump, and the plane crash that was turning out to be her career.